 Retake medications if vomiting occurs within 30 minutes of taking usual medication.
 If you vomited after taking oral contraceptive pills, use a back-up contraception method for the rest of the month.

 If diarrhea is the only symptom, try Imodium, a non-prescription (over-the-counter) medication available at the UHS Pharmacy according to package directions.
 Follow a bland diet (see 4 above).
 After the passage of a soft, formed stool, you can resume a normal diet.
+Seek medical care if you have no improvement within 48 hours after starting Imodium.

 You can ask a friend to make arrangements to bring you food from the dining room.
 See information about Feel Better Meals.